JCupe17/text_classification/README.md

 To fine-tune a pre-trained model from HuggingFace, you can use the script *src/train.py*.
 You can adjust the different classes that you have in your dataset in the *src/constants.py* file.

+You can find a [Training.ipynb](https://github.com/JCupe17/text_classification/blob/main/notebook/Training.ipynb) notebook that you can use to fine-tune a pretrained model.

 ---